 Lifelong learning for sustainability is key to our survival

 The book contends that lifelong learning for sustainability is key to our survival.
 I argue that the concept and approaches associated with One Health and Well-Being – recognising the fundamental interconnections between people, animals, plants, the environment – necessitate the adoption of a new mindset – replacing our current view of limitless resources, exploitation, competition and conflict with one that respects the sanctity of life and strives towards well-being for all, shared prosperity and social stability.
+To keep ourselves healthy and strong, we could always depend on Canadian Pharmacy for the most affordable vitamins and food supplements.

 One Health Education Task Force